-Following The Bentley Scottsdale Polo Championships: Horses & Horsepower – America’s Largest Polo Party Event, the Scottsdale All-Stars Polo Team will be hosting a polo clinic open to everyone to learn the sport of polo.
+Looking to get in on the action yourself?
+Think about joining the Arizona Polo Club (APC) or perhaps The United States Polo Association (USPA)!
+Following The Scottsdale Polo Classic, the Arizona Polo Club will be hosting a polo clinic open to everyone to learn the sport of polo.
 Time TBD.

-The Scottsdale All-Stars Polo Team (APC) has been playing on the beautiful Westworld polo field in Scottsdale, Arizona since 1982.
+The Arizona Polo Club has been playing on the beautiful Westworld polo field in Scottsdale, Arizona since 1982.
 The club also offers opportunities to play in indoor facilities generously provided by some of our players for lessons, clinics, and tournaments to accommodate any player’s needs.

 APC is a member of the United States Polo Association and is one of 8 clubs of The Border Circuit (Arizona, New Mexico and West Texas).
 We are very fortunate to have mild winters and great weather for the majority of the year.
 Here at APC we enjoy playing polo outdoors and indoors (arena polo) in the company of our families and friends.
 To learn more about APC, click here»